stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 ## Bypassing GitHub Transfer Limits

-An objective to bypassing transfer limits would be to reduce Maven traffic to GitHub Packages in favour of traffic occurring during a GitHub Action.
-This is practically applied in a separate article [Data Transfers and Egress within a GitHub Action]({% post_url 2024-01-24-data-transfers-egress-github-actions %})
+GitHub Packages has restrictive transfer limits, but alternative means exist.
+GitHub will allow unlimited transfers within a GitHub Action, so transferring files during CI/CD is a practical workaround.
+This is written about in the article [Data Transfers and Egress within a GitHub Action]({% post_url 2024-01-24-data-transfers-egress-github-actions %})